-Leptin, a hormone produced by fat cells (adipocytes) in the body, has been suggested as a possible mediator of the timing of puberty.
+Leptin, a hormone produced by fat cells (adipocytes) in the body, has been suggested as one possible mediator of the timing of puberty.
 In research studies, animals deficient in leptin did not undergo puberty, but puberty began when leptin was administered to the animals.
 Further, girls with higher concentrations of the hormone leptin are known to have an increased percentage of body fat and an earlier onset of puberty than girls with lower levels of leptin.
 The concentration of leptin in the blood is known to increase just before puberty in both boys and girls.

-A gene has been identified that appears to be critical for the normal development of puberty.
+Genetic factors are likely involved in the timing of puberty, and the timing of puberty has often been described to "run in families."
+Additionally, a gene has been identified that appears to be critical for the normal development of puberty.
 The gene, known as GPR54, encodes a protein that appears to have an effect on the secretion of GnRH by the hypothalamus.
 Individuals who do not have a functioning copy of this gene are not able to enter puberty normally.